WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 ## 📃 Description
  🤦‍♀️ It's the typical sprint: The sky is falling, and Charlotte, a business stakeholder has asked you once again to _rush_ 🚑 some new features out to the new "Coffee Roasters" website, a place where people can find the very best roasters on the planet.

 🚨 She has stated with a strong voice, that "We are Agile" which means the world will end as we know it if these features aren't out in 2 days.

-She told you that "this should be easy", that you must work weekends,  that you must "have a sense of urgency", and "do whatever it takes" or you are fired! 😱 🙀 🖕
+She told you that "this should be easy", but if you must, please work weekends, that you must "have a sense of urgency", and expect "do whatever it takes team player attitude" or you are fired! 😱 🙀 🖕

 🔴🟢🔵 You know however, **that for many reasons, it's better to go well, never rush**.
 And you realize that learning and applying TDD will help you along the way.